Derrick Martin: Regular season

+Playoffs

 Home invasion

-On January 20, 2013, Martin's home was invaded while he was out with his team at the AFC Championship game where the Baltimore Ravens defeated the Patriots 28-13; two masked men back forced their way into Martin's home in Aurora and held his wife Alexa Martin, and their three children at gunpoint.
+On January 20, 2013, Martin's home was invaded while he was out with his team at the AFC Championship game where the Baltimore Ravens defeated the Patriots 28-13; two masked men back-forced their way into Martin's home in Aurora and held his wife Alexa Martin, and their three children at gunpoint.
 The police did not get a good enough description of the suspects to pursue a case.
 Police spokeswoman Cassidee Carlson said the suspects took some valuables, but wouldn't go into further detail about what was taken.